xtonousou/xfce4-genmon-scripts/README.md

 #### Compatibility

 You just need `xfce4-panel` and `xfce4-genmon-plugin`.
-Additional requirements are mentioned in each script.
+Additional requirements are mentioned inside the scripts.

 #### License